German Shepherds are one of the most popular breeds in the United States. They are known for their intelligence, agility, loyalty, and beauty.

 What supplies does a 6-month-old GSD puppy need?

-You will need dog shampoo, towels, shampoos, and conditioners, or other products that might be needed depending on the type of hair coat your pup has (i.e., curly coats vs. straight) as well as brushes like slicker brush known for removing dead hair from an animal’s undercoat.
+You will need dog shampoo, towels, conditioners, or other products that might be needed depending on the type of hair coat your pup has (i.e., curly coats vs. straight) as well as brushes like slicker brush known for removing dead hair from an animal’s undercoat.
 You will also need a leash and harness for outdoor walks.

 The American Kennel Club recommends that you invest in an ID tag to put on your pup’s collar with your name, address, phone number, and any other information about where they should be returned if lost or found.

 If you live in a wooded area where dogs are likely to get lost, you can have a microchip implanted by a veterinarian.
 While 6 months might be considered too soon to be microchipped, it will come in handy later when the dog grows older so consider getting one done now!